-Since 2013, Dr. Pamela White has been a Specialist Assistant Lecturer, Kent Law School, University of Kent.
+Since 2013, Dr. Pamela White has been teaching Medical Law and Data Protection Law at Kent Law School, University of Kent.

 Previously she worked in Canada as Chief Privacy Officer Statistics Canada and held senior Director positions in departmental divisions such as Demography and Health Data Analysis.
 She held a senior position at Canada’s Assisted Human Reproduction Agency prior to its disbanding in 2012.

 Between 1999 and 2010, she lectured at University of Carleton, Department of Geography and Environmental Studies where she taught Cultural Geography and Qualitative Research Methods.

 She holds a PhD in Human Geography, McGill University and from Kent Law School, University of Kent a LLM (Distinction).
 She is working towards a PhD by publication, Kent Law School.